awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-action-lambda.md

 callback( null, { "disposition" : "STOP_RULE_SET" });
 ```

-For AWS Lambda code samples, see [Lambda Function Examples](receiving-email-action-lambda-example-functions.md)\.
-For examples of high\-level use cases, see [Use Case Examples](receiving-email-action-lambda-example-use-cases.md)\.
+For AWS Lambda code samples, see [Lambda function examples](receiving-email-action-lambda-example-functions.md)\.
+For examples of high\-level use cases, see [Use case examples](receiving-email-action-lambda-example-use-cases.md)\.

 ### Input Format<a name="receiving-email-action-lambda-input"></a>

 Amazon SES passes information to the Lambda function in JSON format\.
 The top\-level object contains a `Records` array, which is populated with properties `eventSource`, `eventVersion`, and `ses`\.
-The `ses` object contains `receipt` and `mail` objects, which are in exactly the same format as in the Amazon SNS notifications described in [Notification Contents](receiving-email-notifications-contents.md)\.
+The `ses` object contains `receipt` and `mail` objects, which are in exactly the same format as in the Amazon SNS notifications described in [Notification contents](receiving-email-notifications-contents.md)\.

 The following is a high\-level view of the structure of the input that Amazon SES provides to the Lambda function\.